kea-dev/continuous-delivery/README.md

-# kea-dev/continuous-delivery
+# Continuous Integration
+## kea-dev/continuous-integration

-**This repo is used to offer assignments (exercises) in GitHub Classroom related to the module ["Continuous Delivery"](https://docs.kea.dev/posts/continuous-delivery/)**
+**This repo is used to offer assignments (exercises) in GitHub Classroom related to the module ["Continuous Integration"](https://docs.kea.dev/posts/continuous-integration/)**

-If you have any questions feel free to join the [discussion 💬 @ kea-dev](https://github.com/orgs/kea-dev/discussions)
+If you have any questions or need help feel free to join the [discussion 💬 @ kea-dev](https://github.com/orgs/kea-dev/discussions/7)

 # How to get started

-<details><summary>Is it the first time you use a GitHub Classroom Assignment from docs.kea.dev?</summary>
+<details><summary>Is this the first time you use a GitHub Classroom Assignment from docs.kea.dev?</summary>

 ---
 Have a peek at hints and ground rules on [GitHub Classroom Assignments](https://docs.kea.dev/posts/github-classroom/)